akihikodaki/dts/test_plans/ice_dcf_switch_filter_pppoe_test_plan.rst

      testpmd> flow list 0

-   check the rule not exists in the list. send matched packets, check the packets are not to port 1.
+   check the rule not exists in the list. send matched packets, check the packets are not to port 2.

 Subcase 11: MAC_VLAN_PPPOE_IPV4_PAY_IP_address
 ----------------------------------------------

 1. validate a rule::

-     testpmd> flow validate 0 ingress pattern eth / vlan tci is 1 / pppoes / ipv4 src is 192.168.1.1 dst is 192.168.1.2 / end actions vf id 1 / end
+     testpmd> flow validate 0 ingress pattern eth / vlan tci is 1 / pppoes / ipv4 src is 192.168.1.1 dst is 192.168.1.2 / end actions represented_port ethdev_port_id 1 / end

    get the message::